On this page

 Search for course reserves by typing the course number or instructor's name in the Catalogue search box.

 You can select Course Reserves from the drop-down menu in the search box to filter your results.

 For physical items, check the Available At information.
 Be sure to check:

 - which campus library has the item, and in some cases, which part of the library (such as the Curriculum Collection or Media Resource Centre at the Bennett Library in Burnaby).

-- Tip: You can place a hold on, or request, books and articles from other SFU campus libraries and have them delivered to your preferred location.
+- Tip: You can request, or place a hold on, books and articles from other SFU campus libraries and have them delivered to your preferred location.

 - whether the item is available or already checked out:

 - If something is checked out, click on the link for each specific copy to find out when it is due to be returned